Rideau Hall: The Dufferin wings

-The present décor in the Ballroom—powder blue walls with beige marbleized pilasters, cream trim, and shades of peach, cream, and old gold on the ceiling, all with gilt highlights—was implemented by Adrienne Clarkson when she served as the Queen's representative between 1999 and 2005.
-By stripping away a more monochrome palette that had been applied to the room in the 1970s, this restored the Ballroom to a scheme closer to the original that was in place when the room was first completed in 1872.
-The carpet, which was the last element of the Ballroom's seven-year restoration project, is in "mixed tones of gold, cream, and blue-green," with a lattice pattern over the body of the rug and a twisting acanthus leaf pattern (matching the pilaster capitals) around the border.
+The present décor in the ballroom—powder blue walls with beige marbleized pilasters, cream trim, and shades of peach, cream, and old gold on the ceiling, all with gilt highlights—was implemented by Adrienne Clarkson when she was the Queen's representative between 1999 and 2005.
+By stripping away a more monochrome palette that had been applied to the room in the 1970s, this restored the ballroom to a scheme closer to the original that was in place when the room was first completed in 1872.
+The carpet, which was the last element of the ballroom's seven-year restoration project, is in "mixed tones of gold, cream, and blue-green," with a lattice pattern over the body of the rug and a twisting acanthus leaf pattern (matching the pilaster capitals) around the border.
 It was hand-woven, using the low cut and loop technique, by Miritech Carpets in Kitchener-Waterloo, Ontario, which is the only Canadian-owned mill in the country.
-Miritech also produced the rug in the State Dining Room.
+Miritech also produced the rug in the state dining room.
 The previously used rug, in place for 16 years, was cut up and reused in secondary rooms and other residences.
 The new rug covers a floor made of oak set in a herringbone pattern.

-The appearance of the Tent Room is inspired by the earlier use of striped fabric, draped on the walls and hung in swaths from the ceiling, in order to temporarily transform what was normally the tennis court into a hall for banquets and parties.
+The appearance of the tent room is inspired by the earlier use of striped fabric, draped on the walls and hung in swaths from the ceiling, in order to temporarily transform what was normally the tennis court into a hall for banquets and parties.
 The room today has a wall covering of vertically striped, red and gold fabric with a padded backing, which rises to meet the same fabric, hung in a swag fashion outwards from a single coffer in the centre of the ceiling and trimmed around the perimeter of the room with a scallop edged valence of simple passementerie and tassels.
 This gives the space an overall resemblance to the interior of a large tent.
-The west wall of the room is broken by series of windows, each paired with a double door into the Long Gallery on the opposite wall, and, between them, a continuous frame and panel wainscoting.
+The west wall of the room is broken by series of windows, each paired with a double door into the long gallery on the opposite wall, and, between them, a continuous frame and panel wainscoting.
 All this woodwork, including the door frames and other trim, is painted in a gloss white to contrast with the textured and patterned wall fabric.